(Amazon UK link) |

 Then there’s a final climactic scene, almost reminiscent of one of Georgette Heyer’s, when most of the main characters end up at the same place, and everyone discovers what everyone else has been up to.
 Unlike Heyer’s stately mansion settings, however, Lucy and her friends end up at a somewhat seedy hotel.
 And it's not as neatly or humorously done.
 The waiter Diego plays the part of one of Heyer’s faithful retainers (usually a butler or housekeeper) and I liked him; but the situations were even more contrived than Heyer’s typical final scenes.

-But… I was pleased with the way the story ended, and with the fact that despite a lot of strong hints the author never actually takes us into scenes of intimacy.
-I liked some of the principles that emerged as Lucy thought through her options at various points.
+However… I was pleased with the way the story ended, and with the fact that despite a lot of strong hints the author never actually takes us into scenes of intimacy.
+I liked some of the principles that emerge as Lucy thinks through her options at various points.
 And I appreciated the family-oriented background to the book.

 So, on balance, I enjoyed the book.
 I would have appreciated it far more had it been free of ‘strong’ language on almost every page, and if the two friends (whose names I have forgotten already) were removed, or at least had lesser parts to play.
 But on the whole it’s a positive story.